finn-no/retriable-kafka-consumer/README.md

 # Detailed description goes here

-This library is inspired by an article written by [Über Engeneering](https://eng.uber.com/reliable-reprocessing/), but takes a slightly different approach.
+This library is inspired by an article written by [Über Engineering](https://eng.uber.com/reliable-reprocessing/), but takes a slightly different approach.
 Instead of using _n_ retry-topics and a dead-letter-queue, we use 1 retry queue and timestamps in the record headers to check if a record is expired.

-The retry-topic is TODODO
+The retry-topic will be named "retry-<groupid>-<original-topic>", and the pool will consume messages from this topic in the same way as the original topic.

-* poolcount
+Consumer-threads are made restartable, meaning if any of the threads die for some reason they can be restarted by the monitor.

-* retry-topics
+Reprocessing is controlled by headers on the kafka-record to keep track of how many times a record has been processed and a timestamp for the initial retry-attempt.

-* commit
+## Metrics

-* default values
+Metric counters are exposed via prometheus.

-* inspiration, link to über article
+* expired_events
-* restartable consumers
+* failed_events
-* prometheus metrics, version export
+* processed_successfully_events

-* headers for counting and timing (kafka 2.0?)
+These are all in the namespace of the application, the system-property or system-environment variable "ARTIFACT_NAME".
+If "ARTIFACT_NAME" is not specified, the value "unknown app" will be used instead.